A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The backpack is held together by 2 pre-bent aluminum stays.
 They’re consistently spaced about 5 inches apart, from the top of the pack all the way to the bottom.
 Each is encased in a sturdy nylon material, and accessible at the top of the pack via a velcro strap.

 The back pad is inaccessible.
-It feels as though it’s made of a thin piece of foam, encased entirely with the Dyneema composite fabric.
+It feels as though it’s made of a thin piece of foam, encased entirely within the Dyneema composite fabric.

 So let’s look at where the Southwest carries things.